Explanatory machine learning for sequential human teaching: Introduction

 Human learning can be described as a concept formation progression in which observations of objects and events are summarised and formulated by some inter-dependent hierarchical structure \cite{concept_formation}.
 As an example, in the context of teaching algorithms to human students, we may imagine a human teacher using the material in Figure \ref{fig:merge_and_sort_demo} for teaching the merge sort algorithm.
 In a bottom-up teaching approach with increasing concept complexity, students learn how to merge first (left) and then move on to study sorting (right).
 In contrast, via a top-down teaching approach which presents concepts with decreasing complexity, students learn to sort first (right) without prior knowledge of merging and study merging afterwards (left).
 It might be of interest to the human teacher to question which approach yields higher student sorting performance and what effects the two teaching approaches have on students' sorting strategies.

 It was stressed by the Machine Learning pioneer Donald Michie \cite{michie_1991_intelligence_human_window} that an intelligent machine not only needs to excel humans in performance but should also possess the capacity to effectively interact with and transfer knowledge to humans.
-An intelligent machine can in this way fulfil an integrated role that contributes to both the “stock of software” and the “stock of knowledge”.
-Owing to increasing awareness of the importance of explainable AI, reported by comprehensive reviews \cite{systematic_XAI_review,peek_black_box,XAI_comprehensive_review}, a great number of studies have emerged with an emphasis on systems that provide support for human understanding.
+An intelligent machine can in this way fulfil an integrated role that contributes to both the “stock of software” and the “stock of knowledge” \cite{michie_1991_intelligence_human_window}.
+Owing to increasing awareness of the importance of explainable AI, reported by comprehensive reviews \cite{peek_black_box,systematic_XAI_review,XAI_comprehensive_review}, a great number of studies have emerged with an emphasis on systems that provide support for human understanding.
 In addition, there is an increasing emphasis on AI that interacts to keep humans ``in the loop'' \cite{miller2019explanation,ute_interactive_learning}.
+However, owing to the absence of quantifiable definitions and evaluation procedures, some issues such as ambiguity and lack of empirical evaluations have been highlighted \cite{freitas2014,Lipton2018,miller2019explanation}.

 At the intersection of these two paradigms is the research area that focuses on the comprehensibility of machine learning.
 An operational definition of comprehensibility was provided in \cite{ute2017} for examining machine-human teaching interaction.
 This definition relates human comprehension to the out-of-sample prediction accuracy of human learners after studying training examples and a machine-learned logic program.
 It allowed the first demonstration \cite{US2018} of Michie's \textit{Ultra-Strong Machine Learning} (USML) which stressed the role of teaching machine-learned knowledge to humans such that their proficiency on a task can be raised to a higher level with respect to learning from randomly selected examples.
 Later results in \cite{lun2021} showed that explanations generated from machine-learned logic programs can have both beneficial and harmful effects on human comprehension and suggested, via a cognitive window framework, that explanatory effects are dependent on both descriptive and executional complexity.
+Despite the classification of explanatory effectiveness in \cite{lun2021}, the effects of the order of concepts in a teaching curriculum on human learning - an essential topic of machine learning and human problem solving that has yet to be explored for understanding the comprehensibility of machine-learned logic programs.